Does your house have black mould on the internal walls?

-We are going to show you some tips for getting rid of damp in the home, but firstly let’s look at damp; what is it and why is it important to take action as soon as you find damp?
+Firstly, let’s look at damp itself; what is it, and why is it important to take action as soon as you find damp?

 Damp in the home is generally best summed up as water or moisture getting in where it should not be.

-If any of the above items are not kept in good condition, getting damp in the house is, to be honest, your own fault.
+If any of the above items are not kept in good condition, getting damp in the house is inevitable.

-Damp is, as above, where water has got into the home, and onto surfaces, or into places, where it’s existence will encourage spreading of the affected area and the problem becoming much worse.
+Damp is where water has got into the home, and onto surfaces, or into places, where it’s existence will encourage spreading of the affected area and the problem becoming much worse.

-Damp comes in two main forms, penetrating damp where the water comes in through the walls, and rising damp, where the water in the ground that would normally be stopped by the damp proof course, somehow makes it way past that and into the house, always appearing at lower parts of the wall, no higher than 5 feet.
+Damp comes in two main forms, penetrating damp where the water comes in through the walls, and rising damp, where the water in the ground that would normally be stopped by the damp proof course, somehow makes it way past that and upwards into the house.

 When your internal walls become wet, they are an ideal breeding ground for damp mould spores, the worst kind of which are known as Stachybotrys chartarum , and this is a deadly strain which exists in an alarming number of homes in the UK.